ana/avocado/docs/source/guides/contributor/chapters/tips.rst

 In tree utils
 -------------

-You can find handy utils in `avocado.utils.debug`:
+You can find handy utils in `afutils.debug`:

 measure_duration
 ----------------